CosmWasm/cosmwasm.github.io/docs/core/migrating.md

   - `&mut deps,` => `deps.as_mut(),`
   - `&deps,` => `deps.as_ref(),`

-  You may have to add `use cosmwasm_std::{Storage}` if the compile complains about the trait
+  You may have to add `use cosmwasm_std::{Storage}` if the compiler complains about the trait

   _If you use cosmwasm-storage, in `state.rs`:_